nightmare224/url-shortner/README.md

                           # depoly url-shortener on Kubernetes. (assignment 3.2)

   url-shortener/          # Contain the common source that would be used in both docker and kubernetes
-    api/                  # The source code of api-service, include Docker authenenticator/      # The source code of authenticator-service, include Dockerfile db/                   # The Dockerfile of database
+    api/                  # The source code of api-service, including Dockerfile authenenticator/      # The source code of authenticator-service, including Dockerfile db/                   # The Dockerfile of database

 ```